freeCodeCamp/freeCodeCamp/guide/english/css/borders/index.md

 ### Border Color

 Now for the creative aspect of CSS Borders!
-With the use of the border-color attribute, you will be able to create customized borders to fit the flow and layout of your website.
+With the use of the `border-color` property, you will be able to create customized borders to fit the flow and layout of your website.
 Border colors can be any color defined by RGB, hexadecimal, or key terms.
 Below is an example of each of these types.

 Example: